Best Ever Lemonade recope โa.k.a. “Bob’s” Freshly Squeezed Lemonadeโis made with just a few simple ingredients.

-Madden and his buds decided to set out to make the best-ever lemonade, and they did just that.
-It is not routinely requested, especially on these hot summer nights, and for Christmas, my husband asked for a professional juice press, he got it.
-He only wanted it to Madden could make lemonade daily if needed, lol.
+Madden and his buds decided to make the best-ever lemonade, and they did just that.
+It is not routinely requested, especially on these hot summer nights, so for Christmas, my husband asked for a professional juice press.
+He got it.
+He only wanted it so Madden could make lemonade daily, lol.

-Now my husband also loves lemonade, but only those really expensive fresh-squeezed ones from ballparks, but right then Jake claimed it was the 2nd best ever lemonade.
-Madden’s large-dimple smile appeared, and every day since – no joke – Madden has made lemonade, always changing the recipe a little bit, secretly hoping he will be in first place and be the Best Ever Lemonade that Dad has ever had.
-I think Jake hasn’t told him itโs the best yet because he likes that Madden is always making it for him.
-And according to everyone else, it is the Best Ever Lemonade.
+My husband, Jake, claimed it was the best lemonade outside the ballpark.
+Madden’s large-dimple smile appeared, and every day since – no joke – Madden has made lemonade, constantly changing the recipe a little bit, secretly hoping he will be in first place and be the Best Ever Lemonade that Dad has ever had.

-This is the kind of recipe that will stay in our family forever, and I will always cherish the memories that brought this recipe to life – Madden, his two best friends, and Bob’s portable BEST EVER LEMONADE stand.
+This recipe will stay in our family forever, and I will always cherish the memories that brought it to lifeโMadden, his two best friends, and Bob’s portable lemonade stand.

 Best Ever Lemonade